Uveitis

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-To make an accurate diagnosis and to identify or exclude possible causes of uveitis, our specialists may perform several tests.
-In roughly 50% of cases, no associated systemic or infectious cause is detected.
+Our specialists may perform several tests to make an accurate diagnosis and identify or exclude possible causes of uveitis.
+In roughly 50% of cases, no obvious cause is detected.

 Blood Tests

-Blood tests look for various inflammatory, autoimmune, and infectious conditions that may be causing uveitis.
+Blood tests look for inflammatory, autoimmune, and infectious conditions that may cause uveitis.

 X-Ray